MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-replace-parameters-url-request.md

 ms.topic: article
 ---

-# How to Replace Parameters in a URL Request
+# How to replace parameters in a URL request

 When you capture a web application by using the Web Application Editor, it can include unique information in one or more requests that changes each time you connect to the application.
 This information is typically included in the response to a request and then used by one or more subsequent requests.